Greenhouse gases surge to new highs worldwide in 2017: US report

 "Today's abnormally warm Arctic air and sea surface temperatures have not been observed in the last 2,000 years," it said.

-"Cumulatively since 1980, this loss is equivalent to slicing 22 meters off the top of the average glacier."
+"Cumulatively since 1980, this loss is equivalent to slicing 22 meters off the top of the average glacier," said the report.

 In the Antarctic, sea ice extent remained below average all year, with record lows observed during the first four months.